ryanjsheehan1/mu-editor.github.io/en/howto/1.2/install_linux.md

 ## Step 1 - Download the AppImage

-* [Download the AppImage](/en/download) and put it somewhere safe (such as your home directory, or Downloads directory).
+* [Download the AppImage TAR archive](/en/download) and put it somewhere safe (such as your home directory, or Downloads directory).

 ## Step 2 - Update User Permissions